Celltech: Operations

 Amongst the work conducted at Celltech was the cloning of the glutamine synthetase (GS) gene in CHO cells leading to the creation of a biotechnology tool still widely used to express recombinant eukaryotic proteins.

 Notable alumni

 in 2025 Mary Brunkow and Fred Ramsdell were among the three recipients of the Nobel Prize in Physiology or Medicine for work on a mutation in the FOXP3 gene which affects Regulatory T cells, and their role in autoimmune diseases such as Type 1 diabetes.
-The citation from the Nobel Institute states that the prize was awarded for "for their discoveries concerning peripheral immune tolerance."
+The citation from the Nobel Institute states that the prize was awarded for "their discoveries concerning peripheral immune tolerance."
 The pair performed this research at the Bothell, WA Celltech laboratory.